What is internal communication?

 Check out this idea from Powell Softwares’ internal comms team.

 13. Test new strategies & invest in new tools

 The only way to know if something will work is to try it.
 Employees may say they love receiving emails, but it’s time to re-evaluate if a new monthly newsletter isn’t being opened.
 Testing different content formats and channels will help build a long-term strategy.

 At the same time, if the right tools aren’t in place, the comms team will always face an uphill battle.

 A notice board in HQ won’t be very effective in sending company-wide updates where there are a few hundred employees.
-An employee communications platform, like the intranet, will better match the needs of a growing company.
+An employee communications platform, like Powell Intranet, will better match the needs of a growing company.

 How Does Improved Internal Communication Impact Business Performance?

 - Clear and transparent communication channels allow information to flow seamlessly, leading to enhanced collaboration, increased productivity, and better decision-making.